GaloisInc/LoCo/loco-syntax.md

 <!-- At this point, you can think of the types of `x` and `y` as unsigned
 32-bit integer. -->

-The philosophy `TwoOtherInts` should then be able to parse `TwoInts`'s member `x` without parsing its `y`.
+`TwoOtherInts` should then be able to parse `TwoInts`'s member `x` without parsing its `y`.
 This specialization obviously doesn't provide substantial efficiency gains with this format, but as we introduce more complex formats, that calculus will change.

 # Locations